How to Easily Carve a Turnip Jack-o-Lantern

 How to easily hollow out and carve a turnip jack-o-lantern.
-These traditional European lanterns pre-date pumpkin carving and can have an even scarier effect
+These traditional Halloween lanterns pre-date pumpkin carving and can have an even scarier effect

 Moots are Scarier than Pumpkins

 Even if you plan on carving a pumpkin this year, you should consider carving a turnip too.
 They have a long history and can be even creepier than a pumpkin.
-All of the turnip’s nooks and wrinkles can be used to create zombie-like faces.
-Their color is reminiscent of zombie skin too!
+All of the turnip’s nooks and wrinkles can be used to create zombie-like faces and their color is reminiscent of zombie skin too!

 Cleaning & Carving the Turnip Jack-o-lantern

-Once you’ve made as many drilled holes as possible, it’s easy to chip away the remains using a wood chisel.
-I also used it to smooth the inner walls of the lantern.
+Once you’ve made as many drilled holes as possible, it’s easy to chip away the remains using a spoon or wood chisel.
+I highly recommend the wood chisel since I also used it to smooth the inner walls of the lantern.
 After it’s hollowed, carving the design is very similar to carving a pumpkin.
-Draw your design on with a pencil and then cut it out with a kitchen knife.
+Draw your design with a pencil and then cut it partially or all the way out with a kitchen knife.
+If you cut away just a little of the flesh in the design, rather than removing all of it, then the inner flesh will glow orange when lit.
 Pop a tea light inside and your moot is ready to thrill!
-Watch the video above to see the entire process.
+See the entire process in the video below.

 I started carving turnips last year and used a melon baller for the smaller ones and an ice cream scoop for larger ones.
 They are so fast and easy!
 It took my less than five minutes to scoop out and carve my very first one.

 They have carved turnips in museums from celtic Ireland.